alma/widgets/documentation.md

 - locale: `fr|en|es|it|de|nl` [optional, default: en]

+- condensedView: `boolean` [optional, default: false]

+If true display the description below the plans on two lines, If false display the description next to the plans in one line

 - hideIfNotEligible: `boolean` [optional, default: false]

 Totally hide the widget if set to true and no plan matches the purchase amount.